-The rules of commerce are different than they’ve ever been before.
+The rules of omni channel commerce are different than they’ve ever been before.
 The explosion of mobile devices has armed shoppers with always-on connectivity, price discovery at the touch of a button, and more communication channels than ever.
 Shoppers are coming to expect highly personalized experiences with their privacy kept in check.
 And converting browsers into buyers requires a consistent shopping experience across all channels, whether online or off.
 It’s becoming omni-channel retailing in the extreme.

 Managing the needs and expectations of customers can seem overwhelming.
-Many POS systems and terminals are out of date and simply can’t provide the experience that consumers crave.
+Many POS systems and credit card terminals are out of date and simply can’t provide the experience that consumers crave.
 Too often the brick-and-mortar experience is not connected to the online experience, creating inconsistency across shopping channels.
 Customer loyalty programs may be antiquated, difficult to manage, or simply non-existent.
 This is where beefing your digital commerce layer can help your business get the most out of each and every interaction.

 This enhanced digital layer is something that can help you own your moment at every point of customer interaction.
 What does that mean?
 It means that your commerce software can become a more meaningful extension of your business that houses, manages, and supplies vital customer information during the interaction.
 It can help you identify your customer by name and help them form a deeper personal bond with your employees.
 It can notify you when your customer shows tremendous loyalty with immediate offers and discounts.
 It can also create shopping experiences that keep customers coming back for more, no matter how they choose to shop.